AdamWagner/stackline/README.md

 ## ⚠️  WARNING: THIS IS A PROOF-OF-CONCEPT

-Feel free to try it out and open issues / PRs, but using stackline full-time is not recommended (yet).
+Currently, [stackline](https://github.com/AdamWagner/stackline) is a proof-of-concept for visualizing the total number and status of stacked windows.
+Feel free to try it out and open [issues](https://github.com/AdamWagner/stackline/issues) / PRs, but using stackline full-time is not recommended (yet).

-As of 2020-08-01, https://github.com/AdamWagner/stackline is a proof-of-concept for visualizing the # of windows in a stack & the currently active window.

 There is much crucial fuctionality that is either missing or broken.
 For example, stack indicators do not refresh when: